branchwelder/hcde438/vscode_extensions.md

-# Nonexhaustive List of VSCode Extensions I use!
+# Non-exhaustive List of VSCode Extensions I use!

 There are endless possibilities for customizing VSCode.
 Here are some of the extensions I have installed!
 As a general rule, it's good to understand what an